ClaireLu0608/Analysis-of-Spotify-Audio-Features-and-Popularity/README.md

 |**valence**          | 7.627239
 |**tempo**            | 17.631970

+- **Conclusion:**
   duration, danceability, energy, loudness, tempo and valence have VIF>5, which means these feature may effect the durability of regression model.
 According to the correlation result, duration, danceability, loudness have higher correlation with popularity, so we can delete energy and valence.

 ## D.Models(xlb) and Result